idavis/jetson-containers/README.md

 - Flashing containers
 - OpenCV (4.0.1)

 The driver packs form the base of the device images.
-Each version of JetPack is built on top a driver pack.
+Each version of JetPack is built on top of a driver pack.
 To build an image, follow the pattern:

 `make <driver-pack>-<device>-jetpack-<jetpack-version>`